 Usually caused by water logging a succulent’s roots - basically the soil stays too moist for too long, and the roots just keep drinking because they don’t know any better.

 The causes the root to rot first - and work the rot up to the actual plant.

 You have to remember that succulents in the wild come from dry places across the world.
 They have adjusted to those dry environments to thrive without water for long periods of time.

 Their leaves and stems are chunky and fleshy because that’s where they hold reserves of water to account for the dry spells.

 The roots are shallow and always thirsty - they will absorb as much water as you give it.
 They will literally drink themselves to death.

-Before it does from taking up too much water it will do the following:
+Before it dies from taking up too much water - it will do the following:

 - Turn a yellowish color